ua-snap/geospatial-vector-veracity/vector_data/polygon/CONTENTS.md

 Political or administrative boundaries including land ownership and management units, parks, refuges, fire management boundaries, ethnolinguistic regions, native corporations, and climate divisions.

 ### `alaska_coast_simplified`
-Simplifed EPSG:3338 geometry of the otherwise complex and crenulated AK coastline.
+Simplified EPSG:3338 geometry of the otherwise complex and crenulated AK coastline.
 Great for clipping raster data.
 This is the go-to AK spatial boundary polygon.

 ### `alaska_hucs`
 Alaska hydrologic units (i.e., watersheds) organized by HUC level (e.g. HUC-8) for Alaska.

+### `boroughs`
+Alaska administrative boroughs - these are analogous to counties in the Lower 48.
+The Unorganized Borough (yes, that is the real name) is excluded because it is not a valid "data cookie cutter" because it is so large.

+### `census_areas`
+The eleven census areas that compose Alaska's Unorganized Borough.
+These areas do not have government of their own - they are used for statistics.
+Boroughs and census areas are both treated as county-level equivalents by the U.S. Census Bureau.

 ### `climate_divisions`
 Peter Bieniek's (1) AK climate divisions, or how to chunk up Alaska by climate.